vibbits/material-liascript/protocols-tess.md

 8. Commit your change, click the button to open a pull request, which will then be reviewed.
 After review, the new training material will appear in TeSS.
 Your content should appear in TeSS the following day.
 Each source will be scraped once per day at ~3AM UTC.

+*****************

 ## Curation of manual content for automatically harvested event or training materials

-In protocols 4 or 5 about manual provisioning of the information, it is important to note that much of the content in TeSS is retrieved and kept up-to-date via automated scrapers (see [protocol 8 Registering events/materials automatically](TODO)) that pull information from public web pages and APIs in regular intervals.
+In protocols [5](#protocol-5-manual-registration-of-a-training-event-in-tess) or [6](#protocol-6-manual-registration-of-training-material-in-tess) about manual provisioning of the information, it is important to note that much of the content in TeSS is retrieved and kept up-to-date via automated scrapers (see [protocol 8 Registering events/materials automatically](#protocol-8-automated-harvesting-of-a-training-event-in-tess)) that pull information from public web pages and APIs in regular intervals.
 To prevent TeSS from overwriting a field you have just changed, click the “locker” icon to lock the field.
 Fields marked as locked will not be overwritten by an automatic procedure.

-For the training event, several mandatory fields have to be filled in, marked with the “*” symbol.
+For the training event and material, several mandatory fields have to be filled in, marked with the “*” symbol.
 There are also a number of optional fields.
-For training material, several mandatory fields have to be filled in, marked with the “*” symbol.
-There are also a number of optional fields.

 ## Recommendations for automated harvesting of a training event in TeSS

-In step 2 of Protocol 8, we recommend to follow the guidelines from the BioSchemas community on strategies on how to markup your internet sites by using this tutorial https://bioschemas.org/tutorials/howto/howto_add_markup.
+In step 2 of [Protocol 8](#protocol-8-automated-harvesting-of-a-training-event-in-tess), we recommend to follow the guidelines from the BioSchemas community on strategies on how to markup your internet sites by using this tutorial https://bioschemas.org/tutorials/howto/howto_add_markup.
 If your website is hosted on github, you can follow https://bioschemas.org/tutorials/howto/howto_add_github instead.

 In step 3, in the case that you get an error during the validation procedure by the validator from schema.org, consult the properties definitions in the respective profile on schema.org and bioschemas.org.
 In step 7, you need to have an account on github.com to edit the sources.yml file.
 It is important to make sure the title and url exactly match the Content Provider's title and URL on TeSS.
 You will make changes in the github project ElixirTeSS/bioschemas_sources, for which you don’t have write access to.
 Submitting a change will write it to a new branch in your fork <your github user name>/bioschemas_sources, so that you can send a pull request afterwards.